Liqwid-Labs/plutus-extra/plutus-pretty/README.md

 ## What can I do with this?

 The code is licensed under Apache 2.0; check the LICENSE.md file for details.

+### Available support channels info

+You can find help, more information and ongoing discusion about the project here:
+- [link] - short description
+- [link] - short description